50 Amazing And Latest Basque Baby Names For Girls And Boys

 18. Mattin

-Mattin is the Basque version of Martin, which was originally a Roman name.
+Mattin is the Basque version of Martin, which was originally a Roman name meaning ‘Mars.’
 It’s hip, trendy, and doesn’t sound like a completely unfamiliar name.

 protip_icon Trivia

-Mattin is a derivative of the Roman God, Mars.
+Mattin is a derivative of the Roman God of war, Mars.

 19. Mikel

 If you want a feistier take on the old and boring name Michael, you can pick Mikel.
-Mikel isn’t just restricted to Basque Country.
+Mikel means ‘who is like God’ and isn’t just restricted to Basque Country.
 This spelling is well known in Scandinavian countries as well.
 A famous personality with this name is Mikel Arteta, the Spanish footballer.

 20. Palben

-There are several names meaning redhead, black, dark, or brown, but there are fewer, meaning blonde.
-So pick this name if you want something distinctive and that has an interesting origin and meaning.
+There are several names meaning redhead, black, dark, or brown, but there are fewer, meaning ‘blonde.’
+So, pick this name if you want something distinctive that has an interesting origin and meaning.

 21. Samso

-and Samuel may be classic names, but who would want them when you have the option of Samso.
-Samso is hip, cool, and sounds fun to say.
+Samson and Samuel may be classic names, but who would want them when you have Samso as an option?
+The name comes from the Hebrew Shemuel, meaning ‘the name of God.’
+Despite its heavy meaning, Samso is hip, cool, and sounds fun to say.
 Sam or Sammy would be great nicknames.

 22. Xabier

-This might surprise many of you, but Xavier is a Basque name and means ‘bright’.
-It earned fame via Saint Francis Xavier, the co-founder of the Jesuit Order, who was named after a Spanish-Basque village he was born in.
-Geeks can opt for the spelling Xzavier, introduced in X-Men comics.
+Xabier is the Basque form of Xavier and means ‘new house’ or ‘castle.’
+It earned fame via Saint Francis Xavier, the co-founder of the Jesuit Order, who was named after a Spanish-Basque village where he was born (6).

 24. Zorion